Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 [`GLTransform`](@ref) is an object representing a spatial transform.
 It is called **GL**Transform, because it **uses the GL coordinate system**.
 Applying a `GLTransform` to a vector in widget- or texture-space will produce incorrect results.
 They should only be applied to the position attribute of a `Shape`'s vertices.

 Internally, a `GLTransform` is a 4x4 matrix of 32-bit floats.
 It is of size 4x4 because it's intended to be applied to OpenGL positions, which are vectors in 3D space.
-In Mousetrap, the last coordinate of a spatial position is assumed to be `0`, but it is still part of each vectors' data.
+In Mousetrap, the last coordinate of a spatial position is assumed to be `0`, but it is still part of each vector's data.

 At any time, we can directly access the underlying matrix of a `GLtransform` using `getindex` or `setindex!`: